Causal Inference under Interference through Designed Markets: Introduction

-When treatment effects are heterogeneous, a policymaker can improve outcomes by assigning treatment to a subset of individuals, depending on their pre-treatment covariates.
-There is a large literature on policy learning under SUTVA, but the problem is much more complex when there are spillover effects, see \citet{vivianorestud} for an approach in the network setting based on mixed integer linear programming.
-In this paper, we provide the first asymptotic regret results for policy learning with equilibrium effects, employing a two-step doubly-robust approach for empirical welfare maximization.
-This yields an asymptotic regret bound in the finite market that is of the same order as lower bounds in the literature on policy learning without spillover effects \citep{athey2021policy}.
-A critical step in this result, which is the most challenging technical result of the paper, is demonstrating uniform convergence of estimated and finite market-clearing cutoffs to the continuum market-clearing cutoffs.
+Another advantage of our semi-parametric approach is that we allow for unrestricted heterogeneity in treatment response.
+When treatment effects are heterogeneous, a policymaker can improve welfare by assigning treatment to a subset of individuals, depending on their pre-treatment covariates.
+There is a large literature on policy learning under SUTVA, but the problem is much more complex when there are spillover effects, as discussed in the network setting by \citet{vivianorestud}.
+In this paper, we provide the first asymptotic regret results for policy learning with market spillovers, employing a two-step, doubly-robust approach for empirical welfare maximization.
+This yields an asymptotic regret bound in the finite market that is of the same order as the lower bounds in the literature on policy learning without spillover effects \citep{athey2021policy}.
+Constraining spillovers to occur through the mechanism and knowing the structure of the mechanism is crucial for this result.
+A major step in the proof, which is the most challenging technical result of the paper, is demonstrating uniform convergence of estimated market-clearing cutoffs to the continuum market-clearing cutoffs.

-In two simulations, we show that our doubly-robust estimator has a variety of desirable properties in finite samples.
-First, we use a simple simulation of a uniform price auction to illustrate the robustness properties of our preferred estimator, in contrast to approaches based on parametric structural modeling.
-Next, we use a simulation of a school market with three schools to show that our confidence intervals for $\bar \tau_{\text{GTE}}$ perform well in finite samples and are narrower than doubly-robust intervals that target a partial equilibrium treatment effect.